Construction sign with text Road Work with road in the background

 • Construction of underground utilities, water, and stormwater infrastructure is complete.

-• The road is anticipated to be open in June.
+• The road is anticipated to be open in July or early August

 Impacts/expectations